Miami Open (tennis): Event characteristics

-Beside the four Major championships, the Miami Open is one of a small number of events on the ATP and WTA tours where the main singles draw (for both the men and the women) involves more than 64 players, and where main draw play extends beyond one week.
+Beside the four major championships, the Miami Open is one of a small number of events on the ATP and WTA Tours where the main singles draw (for both the men and the women) involves more than 64 players, and where main draw play extends beyond one week.
 96 men and 96 women compete in the singles competition, and 32 teams compete in each of the doubles competitions with the event lasting 12 days.

 In 2006, the tournament became the first event in the United States to use Hawk-Eye to allow players to challenge close line calls.
 Players were allowed three challenges per set, with an additional challenge allowed for tiebreaks.
 The first challenge was made by Jamea Jackson against Ashley Harkleroad in the first round.

-From 1985 until 1990 and again from 1997 to 2007, the men's final was held as a best-of-five set match, similar to the Grand Slam events.
-After 2007 the ATP required that the handful of ATP World Tour Masters 1000 events which had best-of-five finals switch to the usual ATP best-of-three match format because several times the participants in long finals matches ended up withdrawing from tennis tournaments they were scheduled to participate in which were commencing in only two or three days.
-The last best-of-five set final was won by Novak Djokovic in 2007.
+From 1985 until 1990, from 1996 to 2002, and again from 2004 to 2007, the men's final was held as a best-of-five set match, similar to the Grand Slam events.
+From 1987 to 1989, the entire tournament, in every round, was best-of-five sets.
+After 2007, the ATP required that the handful of ATP World Tour Masters 1000 events which had best-of-five finals switch to the usual ATP best-of-three match format because several times the participants in long finals matches ended up withdrawing from tennis tournaments they were scheduled to participate in which were commencing in only two or three days.
+The last best-of-five set final was won by Novak Djokovic against Guillermo Cañas in 2007.